polterguy/lizzie/docs/introduction.md

-Since everything in Lizzie is evaluated, this creates a dilemma for us, where the previously mentioned `@` character becomes important due to something that is called _"short-circuit evaluation"_, which implies that both `any` and the `all` functions do not need to check more arguments, if the first argument returns anything but null null for `any`, or the first argument returns null for `all`.
+Since everything in Lizzie is evaluated, this creates a dilemma for us, where the previously mentioned `@` character becomes important due to something that is called _"short-circuit evaluation"_, which implies that both the `any` and the `all` functions do _not need to check more arguments_, if the first argument returns anything but null for `any`, or the first argument returns null for `all`.
 This is because when we test for `any`, and the first argument yields non-null, we don't need to check anymore arguments to `any` to know that our `any` function will evaluate to its first argument.
 While for `all`, if the first argument yields null, we know that `all` as a whole will not yield anything.

-This implies that for expensive functions, that have a significant cost to evaluate, we can use the `@` symbol to avoid evaluating the condition before we know for a fact that we need to.
+This implies that for expensive functions, that have a significant cost to evaluate, we _must_ use the `@` symbol to avoid evaluating the condition before we know for a fact that we need to.
 And since the value of the n-1 argument always decides if we need to evaluate the n argument, we can significantly conserve resources by postponing the evaluation of the condition in both our `any` functions and our